DanielEvansLab/DanielEvansLab.github.io/projects.md

 ## Overview

-> An overview of the Longevity Genomics project is given on the [landing page]({{site.baseurl}}/) of this web site.
-This page provides descriptions of the individual projects.

 Our overall approach is to employ multiple approaches to identify potential longevity-associated genes (LAGs), followed by Mendelian Randomization (MR) analysis to evaluate the potential impact modulating LAG activity might have on longevity.
 To provide a means through which LAG activity can be modulated, small molecule compounds that target LAGs are identified.
 Our projects are denoted in green.

 ![overallFlowchart](/public/images/overallFlowchart.svg){: .center-image }

-* **Identification of longevity-associated variants (LAVs)**
+* **Identification of longevity-associated variants (LAVs) from GWAS of longevity**

 LAVs are identified using published genome-wide association studies (GWAS) of human longevity and lifespan.
+Our meta-analysis of the two largest GWAS meta-analyses of reaching age 90 represents the largest GWAS meta-analysis of longevity to-date.

+* **Identification of LAVs from pleiotropy analysis**

-We will contribute to LAV identification by searching for variants with evidence of pleiotropic effects on subclinical risk factors for age-associated diseases and for age-related diseases.
+To further contribute to LAV identification, we will search for variants with evidence of pleiotropic effects on subclinical risk factors for age-associated diseases and for age-related diseases.

 * **LAG identification from longevity-associated variants (LAVs)**